US says airstrike kills 24 al-Shabab extremists in Somalia

-JOHANNESBURG (AP) — The United States military says it has killed 24 al-Shabab extremists with an airstrike in Somalia.
+JOHANNESBURG (AP) — The United States military said Thursday it has killed 24 al-Shabab extremists with an airstrike in Somalia, one of its deadliest in months.

-The U.S. Africa Command says the airstrike was carried out on Wednesday near an extremist camp near Shebeeley in the central Hiran region north of the capital, Mogadishu.
+The airstrike was carried out on Wednesday near an extremist camp near Shebeeley in the central Hiran region north of the capital, Mogadishu, the U.S. Africa Command said in a statement.

-The U.S. carried out nearly 50 such airstrikes last year in Somalia against the al-Qaida-linked al-Shabab.
+It was the ninth such airstrike carried out by the U.S. this year.
+The U.S. carried out nearly 50 strikes last year in the Horn of Africa nation against the al-Qaida-linked al-Shabab, the deadliest Islamic extremist group in Africa.

-The extremist group claimed responsibility for the deadly attack on a hotel complex in Kenya’s capital earlier this month.
-It often targets high-profile areas of Mogadishu with suicide bombings.
+Al-Shabab has claimed responsibility for the attack on a hotel complex in the capital of neighboring Kenya earlier this month that left 21 people dead.
+The extremist group, which targets Kenya in retaliation for sending troops to Somalia, has also targeted hotels, government offices and checkpoints in Mogadishu with suicide bombings.

 Most Read Nation & World Stories